 Why Opt for a Wire Dog Crate?

 Pet owners have a variety of different crate styles available from which they can choose.
 However, wire crates are the most popular and widely available style, making them the best choice for the average puppy parent.

-Wire crates provide a number of advantages over most other crate styles, including:
+Wire crates provide a number of advantages over plastic crates and most other options, including:

 - Portability – Most wire crates fold flat, so you can bring them with you on vacation, or wherever else your travels take you.
 Additionally, once folded, they can be stored in a relatively little space.

 - Ventilation – Because they lack solid walls, wire cages allow much more air-exchange than enclosed crates.
 This helps to keep your pup from overheating and ensure the cage stays dry.